sandialabs/faodel/examples/README.md

-FAODEL Examples
+Faodel Examples
 ===============

-The FAODEL project provides a set of different libraries that developers can use to create complex data management services.
+The Faodel project provides a set of different libraries that developers can use to create complex data management services.
 Each library provides its own set of examples and tutorials to help developers get started with the software.
 The examples are located in